-The fundamental characterics of text constants is the way how the values which they represent come intro the script interpretation process:
+The fundamental characteristics of a text constant is the way how the values which it represents come intro the script interpretation process:

-The names of the constants, that is the pure sequences of chars, are substituted by their fixed values in the whole script before starting the script execution.
+The name of the constant, that is the pure sequences of chars, is substituted by its fixed value in the whole script before starting the script execution.

-The replacement does not take into account any syntactical context in which the names possibly occur (just like with variables in the secondary sections).
+The replacement does not take into account any syntactical context in which the name possibly occur (exactly like with variables in secondary sections).